Ibn Saud: Death and funeral

 Ibn Saud experienced heart disease in his final years and also, was half blind and racked by arthritis.
 In October 1953, his illness became serious.
 Before Ibn Saud slept on the night of 8 November, he recited the shahada several times, which were his last words.
-He died in his sleep of a heart attack in Shubra Palace in Ta'if on 9 November 1953 at the age of 78, and Prince Faisal was at his side.
+He died in his sleep of a heart attack in Shubra Palace in Ta'if on 9 November 1953 at the age of 77, and Prince Faisal was at his side.

 The funeral prayer was performed at Al Hawiyah in Ta'if.
 Ibn Saud's body was brought to Riyadh where he was buried in Al Oud cemetery next to his sister Noura.

 U.S. president Dwight D. Eisenhower issued a message on Ibn Saud's death on 11 November 1953.
 U.S. Secretary of State John Foster Dulles stated after the King's death that he would be remembered for his achievements as a statesman.

+Names, styles, honours, flags

+Names and styles

+King Abdulaziz was known by several names and styles.
+He was commonly known by the kunya Abu Turki (أَبُو تُرْكِي), meaning "father of Turki", in reference to his eldest son, Turki I bin Abdulaziz Al Saud.
+He favored "Abu Turki" over more formal styles such as "His Highness the Sultan" and "His Majesty the King".
+He was also known as "Ibn Saud", meaning "son of Saud".
+Abdulaziz also expressed pride in his sister, Noura bint Abdul Rahman Al Saud, and was known to say, "I am the brother of Nourah".